 “We have two areas we focus on for trafficking prevention: awareness and traditional education,” Marisa explains.
 “We work on making high-risk kids and their parents aware of what trafficking is, the warning signs to look for, and how to protect themselves against it.
 We go into schools, summer camp programs, and impoverished neighborhoods teaching and raising awareness.
 We go into that neighborhood seeking out kids who are not enrolled in school due to poverty or because of lack of documentation.
 We collaborate with another NGOs to get the kids up to grade-level reading and enrolled in school.”

-A high-risk neighborhood in South America.
+A high-risk neighborhood in the Dominican Republic.
 Photo by Jamie Armstrong

 Over the years, Mass has seen trafficking victims transform into strong, confident survivors.
 One survivor from Africa, now in her early 20s, returned to help younger girls who are going through the same healing process that she went through after being a victim of sex trafficking.
 She is now studying to become a social worker and is anxious to give back.